dotnet/docs-maui/docs/migration/forms-projects.md

 The upgrade of a Xamarin.Forms project follows the same steps as a Xamarin.Android and Xamarin.iOS projects, with a few additional steps to take advantage of changes in .NET MAUI.

+To update your Xamarin.Forms app to .NET Multi-platform App UI (.NET MAUI), you must:

 > [!div class="checklist"]
 >
 > - Update to SDK Style projects